 It’s no secret that a high-quality education is crucial for making a better life.
 There is no quicker way to more opportunities and a higher income bracket than being able to perform complex tasks that contribute to the functioning of businesses or institutions.
-Such tasks can include data science, software engineering, or web development.
+Such tasks can include the foundations of many of the best tech jobs data science, software engineering, or web development.

 For the purposes of this article there are two in particular that I would like to highlight.
 First, from a personal perspective, bootcamps offer attendees the chance to work alongside a diverse array of talented people, learning from them in innumerable ways.
 You can’t spend three months in one of the most challenging educational environments out there and not absorb valuable lessons from the perspectives and experiences of people different from yourself, not if you’re paying even a little bit of attention.